Home Overview Spelling Grammar Usage Translate

 Adadnouns are words that add descriptions to adnouns.

-In the same way, adverbs add description to verbs, and adnouns add description to nouns.
+In the same way, adverbs add description to verbs, adnouns add description to nouns.

 Form: word-root + hyphnette + by.